-The U.S. Federal Reserve and mortgage rates have a very close relationship, although two concepts exist about mortgages that many people, including those in the financial media, real estate, and lending professions, don't always understand completely.
+The Federal Reserve and mortgage rates have a very close relationship.
+However, two concepts exist about mortgages that many people don't always understand.
 The first is how mortgage rates are determined, followed by how those mortgage rates are affected when the U.S. Federal Reserve Bank issues rate changes.

 Even if you don't fully understand these concepts, you still stand to get a good rate on your home loan.
 In challenging markets with changing interest rates, however, it helps to know the basics so you can look out for your own financial welfare.